South Korean 'comfort women' lose compensation claim | DW | 21.04.2021

 "That January ruling was clearly against both international law and bilateral agreements, and as such was extremely regrettable and unacceptable," he said.
 "Japan continues to strongly ask South Korea to take appropriate steps in order to correct the state of international violation."

-The 20 plaintiffs, who had sued the Japanese government in 2016, included 11 women who were forced to work at Japanese military brothels during World War II and relatives of other women who have since died.
+The 20 plaintiffs, who had sued the Japanese government in 2016, included 11 women who were forced to work at Japanese military brothels during World War II, along with relatives of other women who have since died.

 Lee Yong-soo, 92, a victim and one of the plaintiffs, called the ruling "absurd, nonsense," saying she would seek international litigation over the case.

-About 240 South Korean women have registered with the government as victims of sexual slavery by Japan's wartime military, only 15 of whom are still alive, while tens of thousands of women were moved to the frontline brothels during the war.
+About 240 South Korean women have registered with the government as victims of sexual slavery by Japan's wartime military, only 15 of whom are still alive.
+Tens of thousands of women were moved to the frontline brothels during the war.

 Amnesty International called Wednesday's ruling a "major disappointment that fails to deliver justice to the remaining survivors of this military slavery system and to those who suffered these atrocities before and during World War II but had already passed away, as well as their families.''

-Under a 2015 agreement, Tokyo issued an official apology and provided 1 billion yen (€7.7 million) ($9.3 million) to a fund to help comfort women victims, with both sides promising to "irreversibly" end the dispute.
+Under a 2015 agreement, Tokyo issued an official apology and provided 1 billion yen (€7.7 million or $9.3 million) to a fund to help comfort women victims, with both sides promising to "irreversibly" end the dispute.
 But some victims, including Lee, rejected the settlement, saying that the government did not sufficiently consult them during the negotiations.

 lc/sms (AP, Reuters)